imperugo/StackExchange.Redis.Extensions/README.md

 # StackExchange.Redis.Extensions
-StackExchange.Redis.Extensions is a library that extend [StackExchange.Redis](https://github.com/StackExchange/StackExchange.Redis) allowing you a set of functionality needed by common applications.
+StackExchange.Redis.Extensions is a library that extends [StackExchange.Redis](https://github.com/StackExchange/StackExchange.Redis) allowing you a set of functionality needed by common applications.

 ## What can it be used for?
 Caching of course.
 Instead of use directly [StackExchange.Redis](https://github.com/StackExchange/StackExchange.Redis) could be easier use ``ÌCacheClient```